umbraco/Umbraco.AuthorizedServices/README.md

 ###### API Key

-Specifies the key a service with `AuthenticationMethod=ApiKey` will use for making authorized requests to the API.
+Specifies the key a service with `AuthenticationMethod` set to `ApiKey` will use for making authorized requests to the API.

 ###### ApiKeyProvision